 In the summer of 2016, Juventus made a huge splash by buying Argentine striker Gonzalo Higuain from Serie A side Napoli.
 Higuain immediately topped the charts of most expensive transfers in Italian history, coming off a season where he broke a 66-year old Serie A record for most goals, netting 36 times.

-When Real Madrid offered a world-record fee for the Portuguese star, United felt they had no choice but to take the money and run.
+When Real Madrid offered a world-record fee for the Portuguese star in 2009, United felt they had no choice but to take the money and run.

 After setting the Premier League alight for Tottenham, it was inevitable that a player of Bale’s calibre would leave the north London outfit behind.
 This was the sports’ worst kept secret for close to six months, and Manchester United is rumored to have been thinly outbid by Madrid for the services of the Welsh star. ultimately, he chose to join Los Blancos.